jssong-lab/kcyteReg/README.md

 	source ./.projectRC.sh
 	```

-+ To run scripts in `./motifAnalysis/` you will need to have FIMO (https:http://meme-suite.org/doc/fimo.html) and bedtools (https: https://bedtools.readthedocs.io/en/latest/content/installation.html) installed
++ To run scripts in `./motifAnalysis/` you will need to have FIMO (http://meme-suite.org/doc/fimo.html) and bedtools ( https://bedtools.readthedocs.io/en/latest/content/installation.html) installed.